Tax revenue picking up slowly

-The Fiji Revenue and Customs Services say while revenue collection is picking up, it remains below pre-pandemic levels.
+The Fiji Revenue and Customs Services states that revenue collection is improving but remains below pre-pandemic levels.

 Dixon says they are also reviewing their strategic plans.